Amazing Australian Books

 The Peaceful Pill Handbook

-his views that people who are beyond saving by medical science and
+views that people who are beyond saving by medical science

-who are suffering pain should be allowed to die, he pushed his views
+and who are suffering pain should be allowed to die, he pushed

-through to the point where he assisted some people to end their
+his views through to the point where he assisted some people

-lives and even invented a machine that produced carbon- monoxide
+to end their lives and even invented a machine that produced

-that people could use to end ther lives but customs officers confiscated
+carbon- monoxide that people could use to end ther lives but

-first print run confiscated at customs arriving back from the U.S.
+had his first print run confiscated at customs arriving back

-, later the Office of Film and Literature Classification cleared
+from the U.S. , later the Office of Film and Literature Classification

-the book and he was allowed to print and distribute the book in
+cleared the book and he was allowed to print and distribute

 If you're in Australia then check out this online